starsbit/starsbit.space/src/assets/data/blog-posts/csp-in-communication-systems.md

 In the next section, we will look at advanced concepts in CSP and use a more mathematical approach to understand them.

+> [!WARNING]
+> I will not cover the algebraic operations laws here.
+We will not do any proofs or anything like that.
+We will just look at the concepts and how they can be used to model complex systems.

 ![Mathematics is hard](assets/images/blog/csp-in-communication-systems/sg-maths.jpg)

 It may suck a little that we have to go into maths but it will be worth it.